 The Oregon Department of Parks and Recreation has proposed that a segment of the North Coast’s longest River, the Nehalem, be designated as a State Scenic Waterway.
 The State Scenic designation allows the state to reserve our natural waterways for their scenic, habitat and recreational values that Oregonians hold dear.
 The Nehalem River is an ideal candidate for the designation, with old native forests, stunning trails, scenic waterfalls, and prime habitat for fish and wildlife.

-Unfortunately, the Oregon Department of Forestry has recently proposed a large timber sale which would clear cut sections of the proposed Nehalem State Scenic Waterway.
-The department also aims to open approximately 750 net acres of older forest to clearcutting, as well as to aerial spray of thousands of acres.
+Unfortunately, the Oregon Department of Forestry has recently proposed a large timber sale which would clear-cut sections of the proposed Nehalem State Scenic Waterway.
+The department also aims to open approximately 750 net acres of older forest to clearcutting, as well as to aerial spray over 7,200 acres.

 The older forests surrounding the Nehalem help maintain and promote healthy riparian areas with vegetation and cover that provides cold-water fish habitat and protects water quality.
 The large limbs in these older forests also provide some of the best and prime Marbled Murrelet habitat left in our state forests.
 Cutting these older forests would further harm the already endangered marbled murrelet.